 SEE ALSO: AMVCA 2017: Full List Of Nominations

-This prompted Nigeria’s Minister of Information and Culture, Alhaji Lai Mohammed, to direct the National Broadcasting Commission to investigate the reason for the show’s hosting in South Africa.
-He added that the show could be violating some rules, as well as a possible ‘deceit’, seeing as the viewers of the show were not informed on the actual venue of the show.
+He urged concerned Nigerians to remain calm, adding that he has directed the National Broadcasting Commission to investigate the reason for the show’s hosting in South Africa.
+He said that the show could be violating some rules, as well as a possible ‘deceit’, seeing as the viewers of the show were not informed of the actual venue of the show.

 “As a country of laws, only the outcome of the investigation will determine our next line of action,’’ he said.